 If they’re wicked (like Cinderella’s stepsisters) they think what’s important to them is the only thing that matters and they dominate the conversation with no regard to how it affects people they’ve trapped in the conversation.
 But, if they’re cool (like the Doublemint Twins) they only talk about one or two things that affect at least half of the people in the room.

-The announcement struggle is real.
+The church announcements struggle is real.
 Here are three places you can start to feel the win.

 - Try different channels.
 Video isn’t the only tool in the toolbox.
 It can be great, but can get as boring and predictable as anything else.
 Have fun with it, but don’t feel the pressure to over produce or make your announcements an oscar-worthy creative performance every week.
 It’s a big waste of time, for everyone.
 And, comes across a little self-indulgent and out of touch.It can be just as effective with a live dude, standing on the stage for 60 seconds keeping it real – talking about simple, clear and human next steps.
 “When me and my wife were new to town, we were looking for one place to take our kids so we could have two hours alone.
 Tuesday nights in the café practically saved our marriage.”
 Boom.
 You’ve got me right there.
 What a hook.
 A story in two seconds.